ILIAD-ocean-twin/application_package/ship_routing/README.md

 In the example above, the optional inputs are commented out.
 To be able to use them, you need to uncomment them and put them into a separate .yml file that is called in the cwltool command.

+This tool uses VISIR-2 software (https://zenodo.org/records/10960842 created by CMCC, Italy) and leverages advanced algorithms to determine the most efficient paths for vessels, offering real-time and predictive insights.

-The given coordinates are for a trip from Athens to Heraklion Ports, but the code can identify if the ports are within the bounding box of the higher resolution models (1km waves currents and 3km atmospheric) or work in global mode with inputs from GFS (27km) and CMEMS (4.4 km).
+The given coordinates are for a trip from Athens to Heraklion Ports, but the application package can identify if the ports are within the bounding box of the higher resolution models (1km waves currents and 3km atmospheric forecasts) or work in global mode with inputs from GFS (27km) and CMEMS (~4.4 km).

-Contact CMRL, FORTH on the following emails: antonisparasyris@iacm.forth.gr and vasmeth@iacm.forth.gr for further access to WRF FTP server
+Contact CMRL, FORTH on the following emails: antonisparasyris@iacm.forth.gr and vasmeth@iacm.forth.gr for further access to the high resolution WRF-NEMO-WWIII FTP server